soum-c/competitive/README.md

 The template is split into multiple components:
  - `socho_utils` for general utility functions I seem to be using often.
  - `socho_math` for math (especially number theory related) functions I seem to be using often.
  - `socho_graph` for graph structures and functions I seem to be using often.
+I'm currently redesigning it; in practice I have found a lot of the tools here to be difficult to use.

 Future components planned include:
  - `socho_ds` for data structure components.